mkvesala/CMPS14-ESP32-SignalK-gateway/README.md

 1. Need to get a reliable low-cost digital compass that can be connected to SignalK server of my vessel
 2. Learn ESP32 capabilities for other digital boat projects that are on my backlog
-3. Refresh my C/C++ skills as I have not done coding since 2005
+3. Refresh my vague C/C++ skills as I have not delivered any code since 2005 (and before that was mostly Java and Smallworld Magik)

 ## Features